-Whether you have a regular blender, a smoothie maker, a milk shake machine or an immersion blender, the Blendtec can replace all of them…and do a better, faster job!
+Whether you have a regular blender, a smoothie maker, a milkshake machine, or an immersion blender, the Blendtec can replace all of them Do a better, faster job!

 The first time we made smoothies in our five-sided WildSide+ jar, my oldest said, “Hey, it really can make a smoothie in 30 seconds!”

 We’ve been blending frozen fruit and ice cubes ever since, and even though the jar doesn’t quite make enough smoothies for all 6 of us (we like big smoothies!), it’s no big deal to quickly blend a second batch.